orangci/takina/README.md

 - upgrade purge command: purge only the bot, purge specific user, purge all bots, purge before/after specific date
 - dont allow two triggers with the same trigger; and potentially fix the thing where triggers are faster than commands
 - partial matching for display names
+- add another type of modstats command
+- upgrade mcskin command with different poses
+- when mc servers are offline, give a different error
+- possibly upgrade the help command
+- add time limits to giveaway command and other improvements

 ## License
 [Here.](./LICENSE)